-Many of these may not yet be on your radar, but they have good reason to be, as they welcome LGBTQ+ travelers with open arms and have inclusive rules and policies to back it up.
-They say life is a book and those who haven't traveled have read but a page.
-If that´s true, then here are a few of the pages most worth reading.
+Many of these may not yet be on your radar, but they should be, as they welcome LGBTQ+ travelers with open arms and have the inclusive rules and policies to back it up.
+They say life is a book, and those who haven't traveled have read but a page.
+If that's true, then here are a few underrated chapters you might have skipped over.

 Drag yourself to Uruguay

 Being in a same-sex couple has been legal in Uruguay since 1934, with same-sex marriage being accepted since 2013.
 It has a particularly liberal approach and welcomes everyone into its sphere.
-Uruguayans are known for being particularly friendly, non-judgemental people, leaving you free to express affection in public without anyone batting an eyelid.
-Although, you might find yourself batting your eyelashes at the wealth of hot men you´ll find there!
+Uruguayans are known for being especially friendly, non-judgmental people, leaving you ree to express affection in publicwithout anyone batting an eyelash.
+However, you might find yourself batting your eyelashes at the wealth of hot men you'll find there!

-February sees the Punta Pride celebrations, which are party-fuelled rather than politically-minded, and full of scantily-clad people enjoying themselves and celebrating their sexuality.
+February brings the Punta Pride celebrations, which are party-fueled rather than politically minded, and full of scantily clad people enjoying themselves and celebrating their sexuality.
 There is also a fantastic drag scene in Montevideo.

 Auckland’s arts district